Shady-45/ChartJs/README.md

-# React UI Task with Dropdown Features
+# React UI Task with Dropdown Feature

 This is a React project created with Vite that implements various UI tasks, including dropdown features.